PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

 ```bash
 rosbag play -r 0.25 --pause arm_put_car.bag
 ```
 > **_HINT:_** --pause means that the data will be played after pressing the spacebar.
-Since the ORB-SLAM3 is quite computationally demanding, so we slow down the publish rate with the -r flag (0.25 - 4 times slower).
+Since the ORB-SLAM3 is quite computationally demanding, we slow down the publish rate with the -r flag (0.25 - 4 times slower).

 4. After the replay of all data, shut down the ORB-SLAM3 node with `ctrl + c`.
 The output trajectory will be saved to `FrameTrajectory_TUM_Format.txt`.
 Move it to the `scripts` directory:
 ```bash